-As I searched for reviews of stand mixers for making bread dough, both the Bosch Universal and the Magic Mill/Electrolux mixers rose to the top of the list.
+As I searched for reviews of stand mixers for making bread dough, both the Bosch Universal and the Magic Mill/Electrolux (now Ankarsrum) mixers rose to the top of the list.
 The Bosch was less expensive (approximately $360), but also not as attractive.
 I hate to admit that this was part of my buying decision, but it was.
 I have little doubt based on user reviews that it works just as well, but I wanted something that would look good on the counter-top.
 Say what you will about KitchenAid, but they do make a nice looking mixer.
 I also had some misgivings about the overall plastic construction of the Bosch.
 They do sell a stainless steel bowl, but it is extra.

 The Electrolux also gets rave reviews and in my opinion is a very attractive mixer.
 I was also intrigued by the unique mixing method.
 Unlike the KitchenAid and most other stand mixers, which use planetary action, the Electrolux rotates the bowl and the attachments stay stationary.